 Alejandra combines her performing career with music education.
 After completing a Masters in Teaching at the Santiago de Compostela University in 2017 she imparted music lessons at the Juan Sebastían Elcano School from 2018 to 2020.
 Alejandra is currently cello professor at the EAEM, where she completed her studies in 2007 under Prof. Plamen Velev.

 Alejandra obtained the Guildhall Artist Masters of Performance in 2014 under Prof. Ursula Smith and the Bachelor Degree with Honours at the Guildhall School of Music & Drama in 2011 under Prof. Oleg Kogan.
-Her studies have been generously supported by the Guildhall School Trust, the Matthiesen Foundation, the Worshipful Company of Musicians and the Richard Carne Trust.
+Her studies have been generously supported by the Guildhall School Trust, the Matthiesen Foundation, the Worshipful Company of Musicians and the Carne Trust.